turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-2-tests.md

 - [x] US2-UNI-1 It should not display an error on render
 - [x] US2-UNI-2 It should display an error on blur where username is invalid
 - [x] US2-UNI-3 It should not display an error on blur where username is valid

+### Email address input field (EAI)

+- [x] US2-EAI-1 It should not display an error on render
+- [ ] US2-EAI-2 It should display an error on blur where email address is invalid
+- [ ] US2-EAI-3 It should not display an error on blur where email address is valid